 Pasta, pasta, pasta.
 The underrated dish of Italian cuisine, if you ask us.
 One that many a Brit thinks they can “just make at home”.
-Except, a bag of dried penne and a miserable jar of Lloyd Grossman’s readymade sauce really just don’t cut it when you’re talking proper, authentic Italian pasta.
+Except, a bag of dried penne and a miserable jar of Lloyd Grossman’s ready made sauce really just don’t cut it when you’re talking proper, authentic Italian pasta.
 No signore.
 Real Italian cuisine calls for uber-fresh ingredients, made from scratch at home and hearty enough to fill the bellies of an entire family.
 It’s the rules.
 And that’s exactly what these Manchester restaurants are advocates for.
-Sharing their family heritage with us by way of the kitchen, here’s our guide to the best places to scran a warming bowl of pasta this winter.
+Sharing their family heritage with us by way of the kitchen, here’s our guide to the best places to scran a warming bowl of pasta on a gloomy day in Manchester.

 Unassuming from the outside, this Shudehill restaurant is the underdog of pasta here in Manchester, serving authentic dishes that are sure to leave you salivating.
 Serving fresh pasta only, which is made on-site daily, The Pasta Factory has a delicious menu that is pretty impossible for pasta lovers to choose from, with classics such as ravioli pomodoro, gnocchi, and burrata bucatini available to order.
 The Pasta Factory, 77 Shudehill, M4 4AN.

-The home of Sicilian cuisine here in Manchester, Sicilian NQ offers a warming, neighbourhood bistro vibe, with that welcoming family-cooked vibe you’d hope for from proper Italian cuisine.
+The home of Sicilian cuisine in Manchester city centre, Sicilian NQ offers a warming, neighbourhood bistro vibe, with that welcoming family-cooked vibe you’d hope for from proper Italian cuisine.
 Serving up a varied menu for such a speciality, guests will be enamoured with their huge pasta menu, which is complete with meaty tortellini, swordfish ravioli, and wonderfully hearty gnocchi.
 Sicilian NQ, 14 Turner St, M4 1DZ.